leomoon-studios/leomoon-lightstudio/README.md

 # LeoMoon LightStudio
 ## Important Notice
-LeoMoon LightStudio (formerly known as Blender Light Studio) is [100% free and open-source](https://leomoon.com/downloads/plugins/leomoon-lightstudio/).
-You can [download](https://leomoon.com/downloads/plugins/leomoon-lightstudio/) and use it without any limitations.
+LeoMoon LightStudio (formerly known as Blender Light Studio) is **[100% free and open-source](https://leomoon.com/downloads/plugins/leomoon-lightstudio/)**.
+You can **[download](https://leomoon.com/downloads/plugins/leomoon-lightstudio/)** and use it without any limitations.
 The purpose of this product page is to raise funds to fix the bugs, improve the user interface and add new features.

 ## Development Fund
-If you think this plugin speeds up your workflow, consider funding the development of it by [purchasing it here](https://blendermarket.com/products/leomoon-lightstudio).
+If you think this plugin speeds up your workflow, consider funding the development of it by **[purchasing it here](https://blendermarket.com/products/leomoon-lightstudio)**.

 **This plugin is currently in beta for Blender 2.8x.
 You might encounter bugs.**